pardhu-nadella/multi-person-detection-and-tracking/README.md

 - OpenCV (cv2)
 - NumPy
 - CUDA (optional for GPU acceleration)
-- YOLOv3 weights and configuration files
+- YOLOv3 weights and configuration files (Included in this repository)
-- COCO names file
+- COCO names file (Included in this repository)

 You can install the required Python libraries using pip: